Mekutilogo (6K) shop_cart (12K)

 • You understand what they are telling you.

-Gradually, you can start to stroke more areas close to the shoulder.
-Try moving the skin in one-and-a-quarter clockwise circles using the hand.
-Always return to the shoulder (assuming that they enjoy it).
 Be aware of your animals responses when being touched in different areas.
-A slight turn of the head is enough to say that there is sensitivity there - go back to an area where they are completely comfortable being touched.
+A slight turn of the head is enough to say that there is sensitivity there – go back to an area where they are completely comfortable being touched.
 You need to acknowledge what they have said to you with this action.

 As the animal becomes more comfortable with being stroked with the back of the hand, turn it over to use the flat of the hand.
-Then you can start to move your hand up the handle & incorporate it with the touching (again starting with the back of the hand).
+Then you can start to move your hand up the handle and incorporate it with the touching (again starting with the back of the hand).

 Always take a session at their pace.